Oomeeth/GettingStartedWithASPNET/README.md

         }
     ```
 - EF Core must be registered with Dependancy Injection during application startup.
   - Register the Database Context.
-Add the following namespaces to Startup.cs: `Getting_Started.Data, Microsoft.EntityFrameworkCore`
+Add the following namespaces to `Startup.cs`: `Getting_Started.Data, Microsoft.EntityFrameworkCore`
-  - Add the code to the end in Startup.ConfigureServices():
+  - Add the code to the end in `Startup.ConfigureServices()`:
   ```
     services.AddDbContext<PersonContext>(options => options.UseSqlServer(Configuration.GetConnectionString("MvcMovieContext")));
   ```
-- Add the following line of code after "AllowedHosts" in appsettings.json:
+- Add the following line of code after `AllowedHosts` in `appsettings.json`:
     ```
         ,
         "ConnectionStrings": {